 This definitely falls under the umbrella of the idea in point #1 above, but I wanted to delve a bit more into a specific instance of over-explaining (or, more accurately, providing a poor explanation where no explanation was really required).

 When asked how the ARQ works, Ren basically says that we have fuel cells spinning a turbine and that somehow that turbine is replenishing the fuel cells (while apparently producing extra energy on top of that? this kind of irked me at first, as it seems like a violation of energy conservation, but as discussed above, this actually ends up being explained in a pretty cool way).
 Okay, so perpetual motion… whatever, we know it works in this world, and we know that they don’t really understand why (yet).
 That’s enough.
 It works.

 But then when they realize Hannah and the other Block members have also begun remembering previous iterations of their time-traveling journey, Ren has to throw out his little, “Oh yeah, the ARQ produces electromagnetic fields that could, like, affect the human brain and junk.”

-Ren could have just as easily been like, "Wow, that's weird...
-I have no idea why that's happening or how it works!" and I would have been completely fine with it.
-By trying to explain that specific mechanic of the plot, they temporarily pulled me out of the story with an unsatisfactory answer to a question I hadn't really cared that much about.
+Ren could have just as easily been like, “Wow, that’s weird… I have no idea why that’s happening or how it works!” and I would have been completely fine with it.
+By trying to explain that specific mechanic of the plot, they temporarily pulled me out of the story with an unsatisfactory answer to a question I didn’t really care that much about.

-BONUS: If you want a truly horrendous culprit of frustrating explanations, watch the CW show, The Flash.
+BONUS: If you want a truly horrendous culprit of this kind of thing, watch the CW show, The Flash.
 Holy god.